sigasi/sigasi_insights/releasenotes/sigasi-4.00.md

 - Legacy Sigasi 2 licenses are not compatible with Sigasi Studio 4.0
 - Documentation: support alignment in tables  [![Alignment in tables](/releasenotes/4.0/alignment_in_tables.png "Alignment in tables")](/releasenotes/4.0/alignment_in_tables.png)
 - Mixed: Added a hyperlink (**Ctrl**) from VHDL `component` declarations and instantiations to the corresponding `module` declaration in mixed designs.
-- VHDL: The `component` autocomplete in Sigasi Studio does not copy comments because it is too dangerous for these copied comments to get out of sync and cause confusion.
+- VHDL: The `component` autocomplete in Sigasi Studio does not copy comments because these copied comments can get out of sync and cause confusion.
 To still easily access the comments of the original `entity`, the hover of `components` now fetches to comments of the entity.
 This also works for `component` instantiations.
 [![Entity comments in component (instantiation) hovers](/releasenotes/4.0/component_instantiation_hover.png "Entity comments in component (instantiation) hovers")](/releasenotes/4.0/component_instantiation_hover.png)

 # Bug fixes